-If there was ever a holiday I was counting down to, it was our very much needed break to the Sani Resort in Greece.
+If there was ever a holiday I was counting down to, it was our very much needed break to Sani Asterias in Greece.
 Having been suffering with my health for the past 4 months, we were all very much in need of some rest and relaxation in the sunshine, and Greece did not disappoint with the amazing temperatures we were blessed with.

 It had been over 2 years since we had been at the Sani Resort, as I was extremely lucky to have been invited to the soft opening of their Dunes hotel back in 2017.
 Sani Resort is also the sister company of Ikos Resorts, and if you are a regular reader you will know that we went to Ikos Olivia back in April.
 This time we would be heading back to Halkidiki with both children, after the eldest teen decided he wanted to come with us.

 I am definitely a planner when it comes to holidays, and I like to book as far in advance as I can.
 Flights were booked with easyJet back in November 2018 on release day, and shortly afterwards the accommodation was booked direct with Sani.
 We’ve never been away in October before, and I must admit Sani had some great prices for this time of year.
 This was one of the many reasons we chose to stay at Sani Asterias, which is the most luxurious property at Sani.